leqnaru/Autohotkey/Works (Descriptions)/README.md

 ~~~
 row_total := oChrome.findElementsByXpath("//*[@id='dashboard']/tbody/tr").Count()
 ~~~
-to get the total of rows on table to do a proper Loop with the same value (So we don't over or under loop).\
+To get the total of rows on table to do a proper Loop with the same value (So we don't over or under loop).\
 There is a process to validate the data with RegEx, since sometimes the number is accompanied by letters, so the bare numbers are extracted.
 After that there is a comparison of that value with the values on the text file, and there is where we determine if the value (which represents the door number in the column) is available or not.\
 It finishes the looping through all the rows and we get the exact values that we want, then it's time to create the Excel file.\
 First there is deleted all of the previous files created because only the latest is relevant.
 There is a process to name the file using the date and time of the creation. \